 New Mechanisms and Materials for Odd-Frequency Superconductivity

-Odd-frequency superconductivity is a very unique superconducting state that is odd in time or, equivalently, frequency, which is opposite to the ordinary behavior of superconductivity.
+Odd-frequency superconductivity is a unique superconducting state that is odd in time or, equivalently, frequency, which is opposite to the ordinary behavior of superconductivity.
 It has been realized to be the absolute key to understand the surprising physics of superconductor-ferromagnet (SF) structures and has also enabled the whole emerging field of superconducting spintronics.
 Within this activity we aim to discover and explore entirely new mechanisms and materials for odd-frequency superconductivity, to both generate a much deeper understanding of superconductivity and open for entirely new functionalities.
 Importantly, we generalize and apply our initial discoveries of two new odd-frequency mechanisms, present in bulk multiband superconductors and in hybrid structures between topological insulators and conventional superconductors, respectively.
 In both cases odd-frequency superconductivity is generated without any need for ferromagnets or interfaces, completely different from the situation in SF structures.

 The goal in this activity is to significantly expand the concept and importance of odd-frequency superconductivity to a very wide class of materials, ranging from multiband, bilayer, and nanoscale superconductors to topological and Weyl superconductors.
 One example is the chiral and multiband superconductor Sr2RuO4 as illustrated in the figure below.
 We also aim to establish the connection between topology and odd-frequency pairing, which needs to be addressed in order to understand topological superconductors, as well as incorporate new materials and functionality into traditional SF structures.